TCGInc/gsachallenge/README.md

 ## Key Challenge Requirements ##
 ### Use of IaaS ###

 We deployed our prototype (18fchallenge.tcg.com) into Amazon's IaaS EC2 environment using an Ubuntu virtual machine.
 In fact we used the EC2 API to deploy a VMWare image that we originally prepared to help our developers quickly start working.
 By using Jenkins, we were able to use branches for continous deployment to both our integration and production machines.
 This allowed us to quickly configure and verify our various environments.

 ### Relationship to the US Services Playbook ###
 * TODO

-### Contaiberization -- Using Docker to easily get started ###
+### Containerization -- Using Docker to easily get started ###

 In a traditional Docker deployment, individual services are split into separate containers (so that one main process is run in its own container).
 This generally encourages container reuse.
 For this prototype, we have an opportunity to leverage Docker for a non-traditional use case: to permit curious individuals to easily instantiate their own copy of the FDA Recall Interactive Map.

 To do this: